Tashish97/Linear-Regression/README.md

 3. Linearity assumption check on each independent variable.
 4. Handling of outliers.
 5. Removal of columns which do not satisfy the linear regression assumptions.
 6. Validation of model using R-Square and residual plot.
+**Please look into the pdf for quick look at my work**